Ghostwriter Allen R. Kates, MFAW

 Just before the book was published, the American Academy of Experts in Traumatic Stress granted me board certification with the designation Board Certified in Emergency Crisis Response (BCECR).

-As a result of CopShock, I traveled around the United States, giving seminars about the symptoms of PTSD and how to combat them.
+As a result of CopShock, I traveled throughout the United States, giving seminars about the symptoms of PTSD and how to combat them.
 The military publisher, Janes, invited me to the Netherlands to speak to police departments from all over Europe, and the A&E Television Network produced a documentary titled Cop Counselors based on the book that is still shown in police academies today.

-Three weeks after terrorists destroyed New York's World Trade Center towers and murdered more than 3,000 people on September 11, 2001, I was asked to give a PTSD seminar to New York Port Authority police officers and peer support officers.
+Three weeks after terrorists destroyed New York's World Trade Center towers and murdered more than 3,000 innocent people on September 11, 2001, I was asked to give a PTSD seminar to New York Port Authority police officers and peer support officers.

-But before I was allowed to
+But before I was allowed to give the daylong training, I was required to spend half a

-day wandering through the
+day wandering through the devastation.

-At the end of the tour was a
+At the end of the tour was a makeshift memorial in a gazebo, with notes taped to

 wooden posts.
-I tried to
+I tried to straighten out a note written by a child wondering where

-his daddy was and began to
+his daddy was and began to weep uncontrollably.

 The director of the program who had invited me to New York told me that now I was ready to speak to the officers.

-Attorney's Office Victim Witness program.
+In Tucson, AZ, I attended 8 weeks of training in empathy techniques and police procedures, and became a volunteer advocate for the Pima County Attorney's Office Victim Witness program.
 On the nightshift, I worked with a partner helping victims and survivors of armed robberies, beatings, rapes and murders.
 Sometimes we delivered food baskets to needy families.

 However, some authors request that my name be included on their book covers as a marketing tool because of my own book success.